MoreiraCN/Assembling_Illumina_sequences/README.md

 ### Step 1 > Assembly with meraculous:

 Meraculous is a easy going algorithm for whole genome assembly of short paired-end reads.
-The first step of this process was to assembly the whole genome using the filtered reads available at [GitHub page](https://github.com/MoreiraCN/Filtering_Illumina_sequences).
+The first step of this process was to assembly the whole genome using the filtered reads, available at [GitHub page](https://github.com/MoreiraCN/Filtering_Illumina_sequences).

 - Command line used:

-run_meraculous.sh -c script_assembly_meraculous available at [GitHub page](https://github.com/MoreiraCN/Assembling_Illumina_sequences/blob/main/script_assembly_meraculous)
+run_meraculous.sh -c script_assembly_meraculous, available at [GitHub page](https://github.com/MoreiraCN/Assembling_Illumina_sequences/blob/main/script_assembly_meraculous)

 **Input data:**